Castro Valley Unified School District

 The Castro Valley Unified School District (CVUSD) is located in Castro Valley, California, United States.
 It is a public preschool through adult school district.
 Overall, the district contains almost 9,000 students.
 It was created in 1965.

+The district serves the majority of Castro Valley and portions of Ashland, Dublin, Fairview, Hayward and Sunol.

 The Castro Valley Unified School District consists of the following schools: